What you will learn from reading this article:

 For most of us these five categories make up about 65% of our expenses.
 Take how much you pay per month, add them up and multiply by 12 – now you have what you’ll need as annual income to achieve financial security.
-Think of this as step #1 of your personal financial planning.
+Think of this as step #1 of your personal financial planning journey.

 The best part?
 With some planning, it’s likely you’ll be able to hit this number through the money machine you’ve created along with your automated savings.
 That means not having to work to pay for your basics.
 For some context, the US average for basic annual expenses is $34,668.